wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 * Redirect users to a page on submission
 * Un-subscribe users from Constant Contact lists
 * View subscriber Constant Contact profiles
-* View individual form subscriber count
+* View individual Constant Contact form subscriber count
 * Display multiple Constant Contact forms on a single page
 * Easily add Constant Contact forms to pages and posts with a button in the page/post editor